Payset prespective

 Wire transfers

-Those of us with older family and friends may also know some fastidious uncle or pal who insists upon wire transfers over etransfers or Paypal for the small man-to-man payment.
-This certainly does not mean wire transfers are old-fashioned (though, they kind of are, haha), but they remain among the most secure, traceable, reversible, dependable payment types for cross-border payments in particular, which makes them a perennial favourite for B2B.
+Those of us with older family and friends may also know some fastidious uncle or pal who insists upon wire transfers over E-transfers or PayPal for the small man-to-man payment.
+This certainly does not mean wire transfers are old-fashioned (though they kind of are, haha), but they remain among the most secure, traceable, reversible, dependable B2B payment methods for cross-border payments in particular, which makes them one of the perennial favourite for B2B payments.

 • Security